rgb-archive/spec/RGB_protocol_specification.md

 RGB allows the sender of a colored transaction to transfer the ownership of any asset in two slightly different ways:

 * **Address-Based** if the receiver prefers to receive the colored UTXO itself;
 * **UTXO-Based** if the receiver already owns one ore more UTXO(s) and would like to "bind" its new tokens he is about to receive to this/those UTXO(s).
-This allows the sender to spend the nominal Bitcoin value of the UTXO which was previously bound to the tokens however he wants (send them back to himself, make an on-chain payment, open a Lightning channel or more);
+This allows the sender to spend the nominal Bitcoin value of the UTXO which was previously bound to the tokens however he wants (send them back to himself, make an on-chain payment, open a Lightning channel or more).
+The UTXO is serialized as `SHA256(TX_HASH:OUTPUT_INDEX)` in order to increase the privacy of the receiver.

 ##### Structure

 Every RGB on-chain transaction will have a corresponding **"proof"**, where the sender encrypts, using the payee’s dark-tag, the following information in a structured way:

 * the entire chain of proofs received up to the issuance contract;
-* transaction dark-tags of each proof used as input in the payment (in order for the payee to be able to progressively decrypt the chain of proofs);
 * a list of triplets made with:
 	* color of the token being transacted
 	* amount being transacted
-	* either an UTXO in the form (TX_hash, index) to send an *UTXO-Based* transaction or an index which will bind those tokens to the corresponding output of the transaction *spending* the colored UTXO.
+	* either the hash of an UTXO in the form (TX_hash, index) to send an *UTXO-Based* transaction or an index which will bind those tokens to the corresponding output of the transaction *spending* the colored UTXO.
 * a free field to pass over transaction meta-data that could be conditionally used by the asset contract to manipulate the transaction meaning (“meta-script");
+* The parameters used to create the signature, in order to allow the payee and the following receivers of these tokens to verify the commitment **[expand]**

 In order to help a safe and easy management of the additional data required by this feature, the dark-tag can be derived from the BIP32 derivation key that the payee is using to generate the receiving address.